LivDet-Iris 2023 is the fifth competition in the LivDet-Iris series offering

 Competition Results - Part 1

-The full breakdown of the competition results will be available in the IJCB paper described below.
+The full breakdown of the competition results is available in the IJCB 2023 paper (ArXiv preprint: https://arxiv.org/abs/2310.04541).

 University of Notre Dame, IN, USA: